Here are some numbers illustrating the performance I have seen for the Nvidia Jetson Nano so far.

 Training this PyTorch Image Classifier with the flower data set, took just under 10 hours for the full 30 epochs.
 Not at all bad, and really quite nice if you consider the average power consumption of less than 8 watts.

-Numbers from a workstation have been included for comparison, of course, that one spent more than 500 watts on average both for CPU and GPU training.
+Numbers from two different workstations have been included for comparison, of course, these spent more than 500 watts on average.

 Nvidia Jetson Nano: